 GED Ready Manual step by step

 To take the GED Ready test, you will need to login to your account on the GED.com website.
-If you don’t have this account yet, click here for my instructions, how to do it.

 Keep in mind, some GED schools offer free GED Ready test as a part of their curriculum.
 If your school provides you with free access to GED Ready, you will still find this manual helpful so keep reading.

 After login, you see a screen showing 4 GED subjects, click on one of the subjects.
+If you don’t have a GED account yet, click here for my instructions, how to do it.

 On the next page, scroll down to the part that says: Practice, click on “GED Ready.”